KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 + When operating in *reversed mode* it is important that the ticker communicates with its subscribers in the opposite order (highest to lowest); this ensures that Action object functions get invoked in the correct order.

 ### Tween objects
-Tween objects define small, targeted, time-limited inbetween animations.
+Tween objects define small, targeted, *delimited* inbetween animations.
 Each object includes details of their start and duration **timings**, their **target** SC objects, and an array of **definitions** that detail the start and end points - *key frames* - of the target object attributes to be animated.

 > **tl;dr:** Every Tween object needs to be associated with a Ticker object: The Tween object holds the state for a set of inbetween animations; the Ticker object controls a passage of time within which the Tween will operate.